rodgerskent/quality-provider-dashboard/README.md

 ## Reference Items & Data source
 The inspection data utilized for the dashboard can be located at: [https//data.colorado.gov/Health/Restaurant-Inspections-in-Tri-County-Colorado/869n-zj3f](https//data.colorado.gov/Health/Restaurant-Inspections-in-Tri-County-Colorado/869n-zj3f)

-The Tri-County Health Department responsible for conducting the inspections maintains a website at: [https//tchd.org/754/Food-Inspections]
+The Tri-County Health Department responsible for conducting the inspections maintains a website at:[https//tchd.org/754/Food-Inspections](https//tchd.org/754/Food-Inspections)